A lot has changed in the world of training in less than two years.

 - Who’s doing what… (this sets out the roles different people will play in the session)

 - How we work together… (agreements as to how people will work – the ‘ground rules’)

 When everyone was ‘remote’, we all endured the same limitations of being virtual.

-In hybrid workshops – where some are remote and some are not, this is no longer true.
+But in hybrid workshops – where some are remote and some are not – this is no longer true.

 The delegates who are on site have numerous ‘advantages of presence’ over those who are dialling in remotely.